open-telemetry/opentelemetry-java/QUICKSTART.md

 # Tracing

 In the following, we present how to trace code using the OpenTelemetry API.
+**Note:** Methods of the OpenTelemetry SDK should never be called.

-First, the code must acquire a `tracer` which is responsible of create spans and interact with the in-process context.
+First, the code must acquire a `tracer` which is responsible of create spans and interact with the in-process W3C trace-context.
 A tracer is acquired using the OpenTelemetry API specifying name and version parameters.
 More information are available in [Obtaining a Tracer].